Search using autocomplete

 How autocomplete works

-- Relevant searches you’ve done in the past (if you’re signed in and have Web & App Activity turned on)
+- Relevant searches you’ve done in the past (if you’re signed in to your Google Account and have Web & App Activity turned on).

-If no predictions appear for a particular word or topic, it could be that:
+If no predictions appear for a search term, the algorithm might have detected that:

 - The search term is too new.
 You might need to wait a few days or weeks to see predictions.

-You can’t turn off Autocomplete because it’s built into Google Search to help you search for information faster and easier.
-You can always choose not to click on the Autocomplete predictions.
+Other than Trending stories, you can’t turn off search predictions.
+Search predictions are built into Google Search to help you find information faster and easier.
+You can always choose not to use search predictions.